-My love of reading is so much a part of who I am that I feel anxious when I don’t have a book waiting for me as I approach the end of a book.
+My love of reading is so much a part of who I am that I feel anxious when I don’t have another book waiting for me as I approach the end of the book I’m reading.
 I know – one of my many quirks.

 I just finished reading One Thousand Gifts: A Dare to Live Fully Right Where You Are by Ann Voskamp.
 With this book, I didn’t feel anxious about not having the next book; rather, I wanted to read it again.
 And again.
 One soul-deepening read wasn’t going to be enough.

 In light of my ongoing journey to uncover and share the journeys of overcomers, the following excerpt mirrors what many of the women I’ve interviewed learned from their struggles.

 “I wonder too . . . if the rent in the canvas of our life backdrop, the losses that puncture our world, our own emptiness, might actually be places to see.
 To see through to God.
 That which tears open our souls, those holes that splatter our sight, may actually become the thin, open places to see through the mess of this place to the heart-aching beauty beyond.
 To Him.
 To the God we endlessly crave.”

 IT IS hard to see through our earthly struggles and open our souls to see God.

 In her study of Jesus’s last hours, Ann unearths a nugget of truth of such significance that she spends two hundred pages trying to explain and quantify how life changing it can be for believers.